 Theories can specify mathematics, formal models or abstract implementations.
+This lecture presents the syntax and basic concepts of theories, illustrating them by developing a small theory of lists.

 See the Tutorial, section 1.2 (Theories) and 2.1 (An Introductory Theory).